 Workplace health and safety

-Washington University seeks a healthy and safe environment for all members of the university community and for visitors.
-Every community member is obligated to perform his/her job in a safe manner and to follow all safety rules and procedures.
+Washington University seeks a healthy and safe environment for all members of the University community and for visitors.
+Every community member is obligated to perform their job in a safe manner and to follow all safety rules and procedures.
 Community members should immediately report any hazardous conditions or job-related illness or injury to their supervisors.
-Assistance regarding workplace safety is available from the Environmental Health & Safety Department at (314) 362-6816.
+Assistance is available from the Environmental Health & Safety Department at (314) 362-6816.
 Refer to the following website for more information: https://ehs.wustl.edu/